ldeo-glaciology/glaciology-intro-book/src/sections/ice_flow/depth_integrated_mass_balance.md

 # Depth-integrated mass balance

-As we build our ice sheet model, we will need an equation to describe how the ice thickness, $H$ changes with time.
+As we build our ice sheet model, we will need an equation to describe how the ice thickness, $H$, changes with time.
 As our ice sheet model is so-called 'depth-integrated' we can use the depth-integrated mass balance equation to describe how $H$ varies in time.

 $$
 \dot{H} = a -  \nabla_h\cdot\underline{q},